Kamilcuk/L_builtin/README.md

 ```
 L_builtin shm unbind: usage: unbind VAR_NAME [VAR_NAME...]

-Unbind the named variable(s) from this shell: drop the registry entry and unbind
+Unbind the named variable(s) from this shell: drop the registry entry and detach
+the shared database.
+Unlike a plain unset, the variable's current value is
+preserved: it is snapshotted from the shared database and left in a plain (non-
-the bash variable.
-This does NOT remove the variable's data from the shared
+dynamic) bash variable, so the data survives the unbind.
+The database entry
-database; another process that has the variable bound may still read it.
+itself is left untouched; another process that has the variable bound may still
+read it.

 The store is found via each variable's existing binding; no backing flags are
 needed.

 Examples:
-  L_builtin shm unbind v         # stop sharing 'v' in this shell
+  L_builtin shm unbind v         # stop sharing 'v' but keep its value locally
-  L_builtin shm unbind v w       # unbind 'v' and 'w'
+  L_builtin shm unbind v w       # unbind 'v' and 'w', keeping their values
 ```

 #### `L_builtin shm drop`